-Using the map below, you can compare hotels, B&Bs, and short-term rental accommodations in Reykjavik.
+Using the map below, you can compare hotels and self-catering accommodations in Reykjavik.
 Simply insert your travel dates and group size, and you’ll see the best deals for your stay.
 This map can help you find the best-priced accommodation all over Iceland.

 Best Reykjavik Hotels and Apartments for Big Families

 Traveling with three children, we know what a challenge it can be to find good affordable accommodation for 5 or more people.
 Often, we are offered two rooms and that increases family travel costs immensely.
 That’s why we always use Booking.com to search for the best accommodation options for our family.